People with Disability

 - Victims of crime and compensation claims

-WA Police is committed to ensuring people with disability, their families and carers are able to fully access departmental services and facilities.
+The WA Police Force is committed to ensuring people with disability, their families and carers are able to fully access departmental services and facilities.
 This includes consulting people with disability, their families and carers, and where required, disability organisations, to ensure barriers to access are addressed appropriately.

 We aim to:

 - Be responsive and adaptable in addressing the barriers experienced by people due to various disabilities, including physical, sensory, cognitive and psychiatric disabilities.

 - Be responsive to addressing the barriers experienced by the families and carers of people with disability.

-- Ensure that all policies and practices governing departmental facilities and services are consistent with the WA Police policy on access and inclusion.
+- Ensure that all policies and practices governing departmental facilities and services are consistent with the WA Police Force policy on access and inclusion.